BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 The flashlight adapter can be ordered with an [Adapter for striker](#threads).
 This adapter is super useful because it's already threaded with male and female sides.

-The generic custom machined part has 16 small holes, each 4.10mm in diameter and 3.30mm depth.
+The generic custom machined part has 16 small holes, each 4.16mm in diameter and 3.30mm depth.

-It just so happens that in practice, my choice of 3.30mm depth works with the [neodymium disc magnets](./docs/neodymium_magnets_amazon_listing.png) I chose, which according to the listing are **2mm in height** (apparently they're less).
+It just so happens that in practice, my choice of 3.30mm depth works with the [neodymium disc magnets](./docs/neodymium_magnets_amazon_listing.png) I chose, which according to the listing are **2mm in height** but apparently the [diameter is greater](./docs/amazon_magnet_diameter_not_as_advertized.jpg) and [height is less](./docs/amazon_magnet_height_not_as_advertized.jpg) than advertized.

-It just so happens that the specific magnets I bought, somehow [fit perfectly](./docs/two_stacked_magnets_fit_in_3.3mm_hole_perfectly.jpg) into the 3.3mm hole when two are stacked on each other in each hole and with super glue prepared at the bottom (no super glue between the two magnets).
+Originally I was planning for one of the sides to have 2 magnets and the other to have 1 magnet to create a male-female pairing, but since the magnets were shorter than anticipated, 2 of them [perfectly fit](./docs/two_stacked_magnets_fit_in_3.3mm_hole_perfectly.jpg) in the purposefully shallow hole.

 The magnets are **very** slightly extruding which does cause purple light to be slightly visible when flashlight mode is on, but it's still a [tight fit](./docs/tight_fit_despite_magnets_slightly_extruding.jpg).

 The small gap is also a feature- it causes the flashlight adapter to **not** be air-tight which makes it easier to change focus without causing a vacuum (which was a feature that was bothering me in the default flashlight adapter behaviour).

-I originally chose 4.04mm hole width but that was not enough to leave room for machine tolerance and temperature changes, so then I changed the design to 4.10mm hole to make it easier to push-in the magnets.
+I originally chose 4.04mm hole width but that was not enough, so then I changed the design to 4.16mm hole to make it easier to push-in the magnets.

 # Process